NY high school basketball coach and player dismissed after team they played against was targeted with antisemitic rhetoric | KRDO

 Officials have not identified the coach or the player.

-In addition to removing a player and dismissing the team’s coach, restoration efforts between Yonkers Public Schools and The Leffell School are underway, according to Yonkers Public Schools spokesperson Jamal Akeem, who added the two schools will soon meet to discuss those measures.
+In addition to removing a player and dismissing the team’s coach, restoration efforts between Yonkers Public Schools and The Leffell School are underway, according to Yonkers Public Schools spokesperson Akeem Jamal, who added the two schools will soon meet to discuss those measures.

 Bosworth wrote in her op-ed, “I have played a sport every athletic season throughout my high school career, and I have never experienced this kind of hatred directed at one of my teams before.”